 A bleb or milk blister usually starts in the first few days of feeding.
 It may appear like a white spot on your nipple.
 It may or may not be painful.

-The pain is caused by either a small blister on your nipple or a small block at the very tip of a milk duct.
+The pain is caused by either a small blister on your nipple, or a build up of milk.

 You may have a milk blister at the same time as a blocked duct.
 The treatment is the same for both.